anandpriya/e-commerce/README.md

 ●     Increase traffic in Mexico e-commerce portal by 25% as buyers/ visitors prefer local language content

-●     Increase number of orders value by 5%
+●     Increase number of orders by 10%

-Objective: Improve Net promoter scores (NPS) for suppliers
+Objective: Improve Net promoter scores (NPS) for suppliers, Be Proactive with Supplier Success

 Key results:

 ●     Increase in number of suppliers by 10%

 ●     Increase in number of prodcuts added by 10%

+●     Better ratings from suppliers stating more satisfaction and ease of work after using new "Add product" feature